apperia-de/tbb/README.md

 		}),
 	)

-	app.Start() // Start a new bot polling for updates
+	app.Start() // Start tb new bot polling for updates
 }
 ```